SinomeM/shinyCNV/README.md

 - `Error`: mark the current CNV call as erroneous
 - `Previous`: go to the previous CNV
 - `Next`: go to the next CNV
-- `Refine CNV coordinates`: open a modal to refine the boundaries of the current CNV
+- `Update CNV coordinates`: update current CNV coordinates, see next section for details.

 The buttons can also be activated using the keyboard: